CrypticHatter/PharmaAPI/README.md

 2. Create a `.env` using a copy of existing `.env.example` file.
 You can simply copy it using `cp .env.example .env` command.
 3. Generate `APP_KEY` for your application through laravel app key generator `php artisan key:generate`
 4. Then run `composer install` command to install all the dependencies of this application.
-5. Create sqlite database and run already defined database migrations and seeders. `php artisan migrate` will do that task for you.
+5. Create sqlite database and run already defined database migrations and seeders. `php artisan migrate --seed` will run all the migrations and seeders in same command.
 6. As the last step use `php artisan serve` command run your application on PHP development server.
 You can also run this application locally using xampp local server.

 ## How to do API testing with postman

 _This API part is developed using Laravel Sanctum package, it provides a lightweight authentication system for APIs_

-> Postman collection and environment variable files are placed inside `postman` directory.

 1. Open your postman web app and postman client agent for local testing.
 2. Then click on `collection` tab at the left panel and click on `import` button to import the the postman collection file `Pharmacy API.postman_collection.json`.